 Plymouth Population 2018

-Plymouth is a city located in Devon, England.
-The city’s history dates back to the Bronze Age, but it was only designated as a city in 1928.
-As of estimates taken in 2016, the population of the city is 264,200.
+As of the population estimates taken in 2016, the population of the city is 264,200.
 In terms of population, it is the second largest in the South West area and is the 30th most populous in the United Kingdom.

 The city’s economy is reliant on the maritime industry.
 There are also tens of thousands of residents employed by the defense sector, while 7,500 are members of the armed forces.

 Artifacts and signs of early human life dating back to the Bronze Age have been discovered in Plymouth.
 The village of Sutton was what is now Plymouth, and the name was changed to Plymouth, which means mouth of the River Plym, in 1440.
 Throughout the 1400s, there were multiple attempts of attacks and the town was even burned down in 1439.
 The late 15th century saw the construction of the Plymouth Castle which was used to protect Sutton Pool.
 In 1512, fortifications were built to protect the town.

 Moving into the 16th century, the town’s major export was wool.
 It was also a home port for many maritime traders.
 During the English Civil War, the town was attacked many times and a monarchy was restored.
 The 17th century saw troubled times for the town, which was no longer a popular trading port.
 Going into the later years of the 18th century, the nearby town of Plymouth Dock, now known as Devonport, was a major employer to residents of Plymouth.
 Plymouth and surrounding towns were prosperous during the 18th and 19th centuries.